DiamondLightSource/SynchWeb/README.md

 ```

 ### Customise back end - config.php
-An example configuration is provided in api/config_sample.php
+An example configuration is provided in `api/config_sample.php`.
+This should be copied to
+`api/config.php` and updated to include appropriate configuration details.

 Main items to change include:
 - database connection parameters (user, password, host, port)
 - authentication type (cas, ldap, dummy/no authentication)